 A committee of local people is raising funds to have a life sized bronze statue of a pit horse erected in our town.

 Having reached their initial target of $100,000, they were able to engage well known sculptor Brett Garling to undertake the project.
 With Brett’s involvement and advice, the project was expanded so that the statue will now include a pit horse, skip and wheeler.
-Work on the statue has commenced and is expected to be completed by the end of 2019.
+Work on the statue has commenced and is expected to be completed by September 2020.

-Fundraising will continue to enable the statue to be produced and installed, and the site works completed.
+Fundraising has continued to enable the statue to be produced and installed, and the site works completed.

 For information on how you can contribute, please use the “contact” page or telephone the Kurri Kurri Visitor Centre on (02) 4936 1909.